 One of the best ways to simplify your daily routine is with automated feeding and watering systems.
 These handy devices ensure your flock has constant access to fresh food and water, even when you’re running late or away for the day.
 Basic gravity-fed models are simple and effective, but you can also find tech-enabled versions that you can schedule or control from an app on your phone.
 This automation provides incredible peace of mind, knowing your chickens are cared for on a consistent schedule, which is key to their health and happiness.
 You can find great options to add to your coop in our accessories collection.

-Multi-Level and Expandable Layouts
+Go Vertical: Multi-Level and Expandable Designs

 Why build out when you can build up?
 Multi-level coop designs are a brilliant way to maximize your space, giving your chickens more room to roam, roost, and explore without taking over your entire yard.
 Adding vertical levels with ramps and perches enriches their environment, preventing boredom and encouraging natural behaviors.
 If you dream of growing your flock in the future, consider an expandable layout.
 These forward-thinking designs allow you to add more space as needed, making it a smart, long-term investment.
 Our team loves working on custom projects that incorporate these kinds of creative and practical layouts.